TheJacksonLaboratory/sbas/dependencies/README.md

 # Starting in a new Jupyter Lab session in CloudOS
-For this paper, start a fairly large instance if running from scratch, say about an r2.8xlarge (8 cpus with 61 GB RAM).
+For this step of the analysis, start a fairly large instance if running from scratch, say about an r2.8xlarge (8 cpus with 61 GB RAM).
 After your Notebook Session has initilased in CloudOS, open a terminal type the following command:

 ```bash
 git clone https://github.com/TheJacksonLaboratory/lifebitCloudOSDRE.git
 ```

 Follow the instructions to configure the git config, your GitHub associated email and name.